CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-functions-math.md

 | assign        | Variable to store result in      |
 | \[var ...\]   | Values for variables in equation |

+Where the last variable denotes all variables that you use in your equation.
+In the formula `$a * $b` you have variables $a and $b for example, which should be defined before using an equation.

 ## Supported operators

 The supported math operators are +, -, /, *, abs, ceil, cos, exp, floor,